zetachang/react.rb/README.md

 ## License

-In short, IPSqueezableViewController is available under the MIT license.
+In short, React.rb is available under the MIT license.
 See the LICENSE file for more info.